-About SANCTIONS Sanctions are The severity of the malpractice History of substantiated assessment malpractice by learner in the centre (if, dependent on: for example, findings from a previous investigation have evidence of substantiated assessment malpractice against the learner in the Centre) Nature of assessment activity
+About SANCTIONS Sanctions are The severity of the malpractice Sanctions are History of substantiated assessment malpractice by learner in the centre (if, dependent on: for example, findings from a previous investigation have evidence of substantiated assessment malpractice against the learner in the Centre) Nature of assessment activity

-Exa Examples of sanctions which may be taken (this list is not exhaustive): 1.
-Written warning and assignment is marked as zero and submitted When might this happen?
+Ex Examples of sanctions which may be taken (this list is not exhaustive): Written warning and assignment is marked as zero and submitted When might this happen?
 It is envisaged that this will occur in the following instances (this list is not exhaustive): The learner has not submitted draft material for feedback earlier in the assessment process which may have highlighted the issue.
 The learner has submitted assessment evidence which has been plagiarised The learner has plagiarised an element of a module (e.g. research element of a project (10%) Using another learner's work What happens?
-The learner is issued with a written warning by the Centre Manager/Principal/Programme Co-ordinator.
+The learner is issued with a written warning by the Centre Manager/ Principal/ Programme Co-ordinator.
+The assignment is marked as zero and submitted.
 The learner is also notified that if the offence is repeated once within the Centre, further sanctions will be applied.
-Evidence for the entire module marked as zero and submitted When might this happen?
+2. Evidence for the entire module marked as zero and submitted When might this happen?
 It is envisaged that this will occur in the following instances (this list is not exhaustive): Unacceptable behaviour (see 2.2.2) Large elements of assessment evidence is not the original work of the learner (copied from another learner, poor academic honesty in assessment evidence, etc.) What happens?
 Evidence from the learner is marked as zero and submitted

-3. Results will not When might this happen?

-be submitted, It is envisaged that this will occur in the following instances (this list is not
+3. Results will not be submitted, or will be cancelled (exceptional When might this happen?
+It is envisaged that this will occur in the following instances (this list is not exhaustive): Unacceptable behaviour (see 2.2.2) case) What happens?The ETB may withhold or cancel results.

-or will be exhaustive):

-cancelled Unacceptable behaviour (see 2.2.2)

-(exceptional

-case) What happens?

-The ETB may withhold or cancel results.